MrZhuNi/salome_shape/src/FiltersPlugin/doc/FiltersPlugin.rst

 - **Algorithm:**
     - If a point of an edge is selected as an argument, the result is all faces that contain this argument.If a face is selected, the result is all faces that have shared edges or vertices with this selection.
     - If “propagation” flag is enabled (it is disabled by default), the algorithm becomes recursive: all connected faces are added to the results.
 So, for the solid shape there will be all faces except internal-volumes faces, not connected to any external faces.

+**Same normal Faces**

+This algorithm finds all the planar faces with the same normal than the argument selected by the user.

+- **Result type:** Face
+- **Arguments:** A planar Face.
+- **Algorithm:**
+    - If a point of an edge is selected as an argument, the result is all faces that contain this argument.If a face is selected, the result is all faces that have shared edges or vertices with this selection.
+    - If “propagation” flag is enabled (it is disabled by default), the algorithm becomes recursive: all connected faces are added to the results.
+So, for the solid shape there will be all faces except internal-volumes faces, not connected to any external faces.